ManuelTech96/python-repo/README.md

-# python-repo
+# Python Sample Repository
-Common python repository
+Common python repository.
+Testing the creation of a github repository from vscode